ibm-cloud-docs/activity-tracker/archiving-at-monitor.md

 Complete the following steps to get the service ID that is used to configure archiving in {{site.data.keyword.at_short}}:

-1. From the Navigation menu, select **Resource List**.
+1. From the Navigation menu, select **Resource List** > **Storage**.

 2. Select the {{site.data.keyword.cos_full_notm}} instance where the bucket is available.

 3. Select **Service credentials**.

-4. For the service ID that you used to configure archiving, click **View credentials**.
-You can see information that is related to the service ID.
+4. For the service ID that you used to configure archiving, open the details for the **Key name**.
+You will see information that is related to the key.

 5. Copy the service ID value.
 This is the last section of the CRN value that is set for the field **iam_serviceid_crn**.